ATM You want to obtain cash by using an ATM, but it’s dark and yo... | Channels for Pearson+

 1

-Understand the problem: The card can be inserted into the ATM in four possible orientations.
-Only one of these orientations is correct, where the front side is up and the beginning of the name enters first.
+Step 1: Understand the problem.
+The card can be inserted in four possible orientations: (1) front side up with the beginning of the name entering first, (2) front side up with the end of the name entering first, (3) back side up with the beginning of the name entering first, and (4) back side up with the end of the name entering first.

-List all possible orientations: (1) Front side up, name first (correct orientation), (2) Front side up, name last, (3) Back side up, name first, (4) Back side up, name last.
+Step 2: Identify the favorable outcome.
+The card is inserted correctly only if it is front side up and the beginning of the name enters first.
+This is one specific orientation out of the four possible orientations.

-Recognize that to be absolutely sure the card works, you must test all four possible orientations, as there is no way to know in advance which one is correct.
+Step 3: Calculate the total number of possible outcomes.
+Since there are four possible orientations for inserting the card, the total number of outcomes is 4.

 Verified video answer for a similar problem: